Sienci-Labs/Resources/longmill/assembly/ytsb-lm-xz-axis-gantry.md

 <img class="size-medium wp-image-1021 aligncenter" src="https://resources.sienci.com/wp-content/uploads/2021/05/1-25-850x477.jpg" alt="" width="850" height="477" />

-You’ll also need two of the medium-sized M5 nuts from the last step and you’ll also need to grab eccentric nuts from the hardware bag labeled with an orange dot.
+You’ll also need two of the medium-sized M5 nuts from the last step and you’ll also need to grab eccentric nuts from the hardware bag labelled with an orange dot.
 These come in a small bag of 6 and are very <strong>odd looking</strong> so they should be easy to identify.

 If you move the z-gantry to the middle on the XZ-gantry assembly, you’ll notice 4 holes in a rectangular formation on the large steel plate.
 The 4 sets of wheel assemblies go into these holes from behind, the bottom two using a regular nut and the top two using an eccentric nut.
 Start by fitting the eccentric nuts into the top pair of holes.
 The round part of the bore should sit inside of the hole, with the hex part facing out.